 This Section presents the simulations results expressed in terms of degradation of the mean uplink throughput of the victim MFCN due to base station to base station interference from the interfering MFCN, presented as a function of ACIR.
 In general terms, as expected, the impact of interference on network performance diminishes with increasing values of ACIR.

 Note that the required ACLR is assumed to be nominally equal to the required ACIR, with the understanding that interference is not dominated by the adjacent channel selectivity (ACS) of the victim base station.
+Therefore the study did not take into account the BS blocking effects on the victim BS receiver.

 Note that both victim BS and interferer base stations are assumed to operate with 60 MHz channel bandwidth.

-It is important to highlight that the study:
+It is important to highlight that the study:: did not account for MS-MS interference.

-Did not account for blocking effect on the victim BS receiver;

-Did not account for MS-MS interference.

-Interference from AAS Macro-cellular network and AAS Micro BS network:
+Interference from AAS Macro-cellular network tointo AAS Micro BS network:

 With reference to the topology proposed in Figure 20, an ACIR greater than 68dB is required to ensure a mean uplink throughput degradation smaller than 5%.

-Interference from AAS Micro BS network and AAS Macro BS network:
+Interference from AAS Micro BS network tointo AAS Macro BS network:

 With reference to the topology proposed in Figure 21, an ACIR greater than 55dB is required to ensure a mean uplink throughput degradation smaller than 5%.